 With a long history of running and tracking animals, the Saluki will require daily exercise and walks for both its physical and mental wellbeing.
 An ideal pet for runners or active families, Salukis should ideally live in a home with a large fenced-in yard for their safety.
 Without the proper exercise and stimulation (lots of playtime and plenty of safe toys and bones to chew), Salukis are known to be adept at either escaping or becoming destructive.
 Considered an independent (and sometimes aloof) breed, many Saluki will prove somewhat difficult to train—they like to think for themselves and may need more persuasion than other breeds.
 However, like most dogs, most Salukis should respond well to positive reinforcements like treats and praise.

 Salukis can have either a feathered or smooth coat—either will require weekly brushing, with special attention paid to long ears and tails,—and they do shed less than other breeds.
 The breed is known for being a clean dog that's free from most typical canine odors, and thus requires infrequent bathing.
 Saluki owners should be mindful about trying to keep ear feathering outside of their bowls while eating.

-These beautiful dogs are known to be both reserved and affectionate, and offer devoted companionship to their families.
-While the Saluki as a breed isn't overly demonstrative, they will form deep bonds with their humans and are susceptible to separation anxiety when when left along for long periods of time.
+These beautiful dogs are known to be both reserved and affectionate and offer devoted companionship to their families.
+While the Saluki as a breed isn't overly demonstrative, they will form deep bonds with their humans and are susceptible to separation anxiety when left alone for long periods of time.

 Their high activity level means they won’t do well in an apartment and without plenty of walks (or runs) and time spent outdoors.
 Thanks to its speed and natural inclination to chase and hunt deer, squirrels, or any other wildlife, a strong leash, attentive owner, and safe, enclosed places to roam outdoors are must-haves for this breed.